ptupitsyn/ptupitsyn.github.io/_posts/2026-01-29-GridGain-Continuous-Query-Chat.md

 # Scalability

-This toy app can actually handle thousands of users and millions of messages per minute without any changes.
+This toy app can actually handle thousands of users and millions of messages per minute without any changes, given enough cluster resources, thanks to GridGain's distributed architecture:
+* Automatic partitioning (sharding) of data across cluster nodes.
+* Client partition awareness (direct requests to the primary replica).
+* Lightweight and persistent connections between clients and server nodes (one node can handle [hundreds of thousands of clients](https://ignite.apache.org/blog/apache-ignite-3-client-connections-handling.html)).